How Much Does it Cost to Travel the World by Bicycle

 • 110USD per person from Bali to Kuala Lumpur

-On Ferries we spent actually, even more, I think about 1,000USD, but we really took a lot of them, including 4 multi-day ferries (Black Sea, Caspian Sea, and two times in Indonesia) and two overnights (China to South Korea and South Korea to Japan), besides going to so many islands a bit everywhere.
+On Ferries we actually spent even more, I think about 1,000USD, but we really took a lot of them, including 4 multi-day ferries (Black Sea, Caspian Sea, and two times in Indonesia) and two overnights (China to South Korea and South Korea to Japan), besides going to so many islands, a bit everywhere.

 Sightseeing